nimf/combox/CHRONICLE.md

 Now we see our own comment after posting and comments posted from other sessions.
 But all are displayed instantly.
 Let's add a hint for new comments posted by others.

 We mark all comments received with `new_comment` event as hidden.
 Then in CommentsTree we hide them and count them.
 After the last visible comment we render a hint displaying new comments count.
 We provide an action `OPEN_NEW_COMMENTS` which is dispatched when user clicks the hint.
 Then we unhide all comments in that thread.
 We also must unhide all hidden comments in the thread when posting a new comment to that thread succeeds, thus we changed `NEW_OWN_COMMENT` reducer as well.

+_November 1, 2017_

+Now we need to make our Reply buttons work.
+I've added reply form to CommentNode.
+And set up Reply button to toggle the form.
+I also added callbacks to update reply text and post a reply.
+And when posting a reply comment succeeds we clear reply form and hide it in `NEW_OWN_COMMENT` reducer.

+On the back end, we check parent_id parameter and verify that the Comment exists and belongs to the same Subject.